LinearlyLinearly

 Compatibility with various environments

-API are supersets of glMatrix, GLSL, Unity, and Vex in Houdini.
+The API is a superset of glMatrix, GLSL, Unity, and Vex in Houdini.

 npm version npm license CI test result

-Linearly is a library providing a collection of utility functions that relates to linear algebra and graphics programming.
-It is deeply inspired by glMatrix, but adopts functional programming manner and immutable data structure.
+Linearly is a library providing a collection of utility functions related to linear algebra and graphics programming.
+It is deeply inspired by glMatrix, but adopts a functional programming style and immutable data structures.

 import {mat2d, vec3} from 'linearly'